Officers Put on Leave Over Photos Tied to Elijah McClain

 Multiple police officers in suburban Denver have been placed on paid leave during an investigation into photos that emerged of them near where Elijah McClain died last summer after three white officers stopped the Black man as he walked down the street and one put him into a chokehold.

-The interim police chief of the city of Aurora, Vanessa Wilson, said in a statement Monday night that the suspended officers were “depicted in photographs near the site where Elijah McClain died.”
+The interim police chief of the city of Aurora, Vanessa Wilson, announced the internal police investigation into the photos Monday night.
+In a statement, she said the suspended officers were “depicted in photographs near the site where Elijah McClain died.”
 She did not provide more details about what the images show or how many officers were on leave.

 The two photos were taken near where police stopped the 23-year-old on Aug.
 24, 2019, as they responded to a report of a suspicious person walking down the street wearing a face mask, said Officer Matthew Longshore, an Aurora police spokesman.
 The pictures were not taken during the fatal run-in, Longshore said.